Whanyerak/UVHC-L2-DevA-Sudoku_Solver/README.md

+# Université de Valenciennes et du Hainaut Cambrésis / UVHC
+# L2 Informatique
-# sudoku
+# Application development

-A sudoku solver in C language.
+Here is a sudoku solver in C language.

-It solved a grid passed in params.
+It solves a grid passed in params.